top of page

 Kinetic Energy And Light Speed

-Consider the following hypothetical situation.
-Suppose that the kinetic energy (KE) from two electrons traveling at 10 m/s and 1 m/s respectively were extracted and deposited in a perfect vacuum.
-What velocity would the two blobs of KE travel within the vacuum?
+1 m/s respectively were extracted and deposited in a perfect vacuum.
+What velocity would the two blobs of kinetic energy travel at within the vacuum?

 Although the 10 m/s blob would have greater energy than the other, both would travel at the same velocity (light speed) since neither would have to lug around an electron's mass any longer.